bostonrb/bostonrb/README.markdown

     rake gems:install RAILS_ENV=test

-Also, you'll need to vendor your gems:
+Also, you'll need to vendor and build your gems:

+    rake gems:unpack RAILS_ENV=test
     rake gems:build RAILS_ENV=test
-    rake gems:unpack RAILS_ENV=test

 We are using shoulda for our testing.
 Before running them, you need to run the following to create the test database: